 Air Quality Improvement Efforts

 Description: The Hudson TMA will engage in activities to improve public safety related to traffic activity.
+Activities may include educational programs on issues such as drinking and driving, distracted traveling, seatbelt use and car snow removal.

 Strategy: Public Awareness